olsenlabmit/BigSMILES/Common_Repeat_Unit_List.md

 # List of common repeat units and their equivalent string replacements
 To contribute to the list, please submit a pull request.
 The modifications will be accepted after manual review.

+## BigSMILES Fragment Naming Syntax
-Note that  the names of the fragments should consist of ASCII symbols.
+1. The names of the fragments should consist of ASCII symbols.
-Whitespace characters and square brackets should be avoided to prevent conflict with the bracket surrounding the name.
+2. Whitespace characters and square brackets should be avoided to prevent conflict with the bracket surrounding the name.
-In addition, the names are not case sensitive.
+3. The names are not case sensitive.

+## Common repeat units and their equivalent string replacements

 \[#Ethylene\]
 CC